AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Enhancements {#enhancements-17882}

-FORMS-16113 - Unable to update agreement status by a different user FORMS-15619 - AEM Forms Translation Kit -  July 30 FORMS-14595 - [Browserless Feature] Values are missing in the DoR when prefilled data is used to compute the DoR for Browserless rendering
+FORMS-16113 - [Adobe Sign]Unable to update agreement status by a different user FORMS-15619 - AEM Forms Updated Translation Kit FORMS-14595 - [Browserless Feature] Values are missing in the DoR when prefilled data is used to compute the DoR for Browserless rendering
-FORMS-10781 - Enhance rule editor to create rules for next/prev item in a panel SKYOPS-83436 - Java Runtime 21 rollout breaks creation of adaptive forms AEM Forms SITES-25008 - Improve handling of PersistenceExceptions and permissions problems SITES-24912 - [Project Freyja] TriggerIngestionWorkflowProcess should add result as comment SITES-24904 - Remove usage of referenced service-user in headless bundle
+FORMS-10781 - Enhance rule editor to create rules for next/prev item in a panel SITES-25008 - Improve handling of PersistenceExceptions and permissions problems SITES-24912 - [Project Freyja] TriggerIngestionWorkflowProcess should add result as comment SITES-24904 - Remove usage of referenced service-user in headless bundle